alephium/www/src/content/blog/2022-01-10_---Welcome-to-Alephium--ALPH----48dfb72aa458/index.md

 description: 'Here’s all the information you need to get started with Alephium !
 And if that’s not enough, come talk to us on Discord, Telegram or…'
 ---

-Here’s all the information you need to get started with Alephium !
-And if that’s not enough, come talk to us on Discord, Telegram or…

----

 ### 🚀 **Welcome to Alephium (ALPH)**

 #### Here’s all the information you need to get started with Alephium !
 And if that’s not enough, come talk to us on <a href="https://discord.gg/JErgRBfRSB" class="markup--anchor markup--h4-anchor" data-href="https://discord.gg/JErgRBfRSB" rel="noopener" target="_blank">Discord</a>, <a href="https://t.me/alephiumgroup" class="markup--anchor markup--h4-anchor" data-href="https://t.me/alephiumgroup" rel="noopener" target="_blank">Telegram</a> or <a href="https://www.reddit.com/r/Alephium/" class="markup--anchor markup--h4-anchor" data-href="https://www.reddit.com/r/Alephium/" rel="noopener" target="_blank">Reddit</a> !